-- NO_x, CO and speciated VOCs from 11 emission activities.
-Aviation and shipping emissions change each month, while other anthropogenic emission activities are constant throughout the year.
-Biomass burning emissions are specified for each year and month by the GFED inventory (version 3 van der Werf et al., 2010).
-We use this instead of the climatological biomass burning emissions provided in the RCP inventory because fires - 25 are a major cause of year-to-year variability in tropospheric OH.
+constant throughout the year.
+Biomass burning emissions are specified for each year and month by the GFED inventory (version 3, van der Werf et al., 2010).
+We use this instead of the climatological biomass burning emissions provided in the RCP inventory because fires are a major cause of yearto-year variability in tropospheric OH (Duncan et al., 2003; Manning et al., 2005; Dalsoren et al., 2006).
 Biogenic emissions of isoprene, CO, and other VOCs are from a MEGAN climatology for the 2000s decade (Guenther et al., 2006).
-GEOS-Chem includes additional oceanic emissions of acetone (13 Tg yr-1 Jacob et al., 2002) and acetaldehyde (57 Tg yr-1 Millet et al., 2010), 000007 which are not included in other models.
-All emission data are provided at $0.5^\circ \times 0.5^\circ$ resolution.
+Anthropogenic, biogenic, and biomass burning emission data are provided at $0.5^{\circ} \times 0.5^{\circ}$ resolution.
+GEOS-Chem includes additional oceanic emissions of acetone (13 Tg yr-1, Jacob et al., 2002) and acetaldehyde (57 Tg yr $^{-1}$, Millet et al., 2010), which are not included in other models.
+All emissions except aviation, biomass burning and lightning occur in the lowest model layer and are quickly mixed vertically through boundary layer convection and turbulence.
+Biomass burning is assumed to occur at the surface in the UCI CTM and GEOS-Chem.
+In Oslo CTM3, however, biomass burning emissions follow the RETRO vertical distribution (Schultz et al., 2008), which injects 35 % of equatorial emissions and 45 % of boreal emissions above the boundary layer.
+In a sensitivity test we inject all biomass burning into the lowest model layer in Oslo CTM3.

-Lightning NO_x emissions (L-NO_x) are calculated with similar methods in all 3 CTMs, with UCI CTM and CTM3 using identical algorithms.
-In all models, these emissions are

-- 5 derived from cloud-top heights in the underlying meteorology (Price and Rind, 1994) and scaled to match satellite-observed lightning flash rates (Christian et al., 2003).
-In the UCI CTM and CTM3, 2 scale factors are calculated to match observed multi-year mean flash rates over land and ocean.
+Lightning NO_x emissions are calculated with similar methods in all 3 CTMs, with UCI CTM and Oslo CTM3 using identical algorithms.
+In all models, these emissions are derived from cloud-top heights in the underlying meteorology (Price and Rind, 1994) and scaled to match satelliteobserved lightning flash rates (Christian et al., 2003).
+In the UCI CTM and Oslo CTM3, 2 scale factors are calculated to match observed multi-year mean flash rates over land and ocean.
 In GEOS-Chem scale factors are calculated for every grid column and month (Sauvage et al., 2007).
-Within the convective col- - 10 umn, L-NO_x is distributed vertically based on observed NO_x distributions (Ott et al., 2010).
-Søvde et al. (2012) provide a full description of lightning emissions in UCI CTM and CTM3, and Murray et al. (2012) do the same for GEOS-Chem.
-L-NO_x averages $6 \text{ Tg}(\text{N}) \text{ yr}^{-1}$ in GEOS-Chem and $5 \text{ Tg}(\text{N}) \text{ yr}^{-1}$ in UCI CTM and CTM3.
+Within the convective column, lightning NO_x is distributed vertically based on NO_x observations near thunderstorms (Ott et al., 2010).
+Søvde et al. (2012) provide a full description of lightning emissions in UCI CTM and Oslo CTM3, and Murray et al. (2012) do the same for GEOS-Chem.
+Lightning NO_x emissions average 6 Tg(N) yr-1 in GEOS-Chem and 5 Tg(N) yr^{-1} in UCI CTM and Oslo CTM3.